We’re Hiring! View Our Open Positions

 Behavioral Activation Therapy

-Behavioral activation therapy focuses on helping individuals identify and engage in activities that bring them pleasure and satisfaction to increase overall feelings of well-being and reduce the symptoms of depression.
+Behavioral activation therapy for mental health focuses on helping you identify and engage in activities that bring you pleasure and satisfaction to increase overall feelings of well-being and reduce the symptoms of depression.
 It emphasizes the connection between behaviors, thoughts, and emotions, encouraging clients to take practical steps toward positive change.

 Cognitive-Behavioral Therapy